gjoeckel/ncas-usu-canvas/projects/ncas-usu-canvas/README.md

 - Check that course home page is set correctly
 - Verify JavaScript is not blocked by browser extensions

+## Canvas Health Dashboard

+To ensure Canvas hasn’t moved any DOM dependencies, run the **Canvas Health Check** workflow:

+1. **Store the token** – Add `CANVAS_API_TOKEN` under **Settings → Secrets and variables → Actions** with a Canvas admin token.
+2. **Trigger the workflow** – In GitHub, go to **Actions → Canvas Health Check → Run workflow**.
+3. **View results** – The GitHub Pages dashboard at `docs/health-dashboard/index.html` loads `docs/health-results/latest.json` to display the latest pass/fail report.

+Each run fetches the critical Canvas pages (Core Skills, Start Here, all skill pages, etc.) and verifies that required selectors still exist.
+If any dependency breaks, the workflow fails so we can react before production users are impacted.

 ## Support

 For issues or questions: